majoranimal/VelocityPteroPower/README.md

   url: http://192.168.178.74:2462/
   # The client api key of your pterodactyl panel.
 It starts with "ptlc_".
   # You can find the client api key in the "API Credentials" tab of the "Account" page.
+  # For Pelican, you need the short UUID from Server Details.
   apiKey: ptlc_aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

 # Per server configuration